behrouz-rfa/server-monitoring/README.md

 ## Build it locally

-Make sure you have Go 1.15 and Node.js 14.15 installed on your computer.
+Make sure you have Go 1.15 installed on your computer.
 Clone the repository and execute the build command.

 ``` shell